 What is a Conforming loan?
-A conforming home loan is one that meets, or “conforms” to certain qualifying guidelines (like loan amounts) set forth by Government Sponsored Entities (GSE’s) Freddie Mac and Fannie Mae.
+A conforming home loan must meet, or “conform” to certain criteria or guidelines set forth by Government Sponsored Entities (GSE’s) Freddie Mac and Fannie Mae.
 The loan amount is just one of those criteria needed to be classified as a ‘conforming’ loan.

-California has what’s referred to as ‘high-cost’ county loan limits that are derived by median home prices in a particular county and have a ceiling of 150% of the baseline mortgage limit.
-Loan amounts between $548,250 and $822,375 are referred to agency ‘High Balance’ or ‘Super Conforming’ loans because they exceed the baseline limit.
+What is a High Balance or ‘high-cost’ county loan limit?
+Loan limits are derived by median home prices in a particular county and have a ceiling of 150% of the baseline mortgage limit.
+Loan amounts between $647,200 and $970,800 are referred to agency ‘High Balance’ or ‘Super Conforming’ loans because they exceed the baseline limit.

-HUD/FHA determines their 2021 maximum county mortgage limit differently than FHFA.
-The FHA (Federal Housing Administration) is required to set a single family floor and ceiling loan limits ranging from 80% to 150% of the median house prices.
+FHA determines their 2022 maximum county mortgage limit differently than FHFA.
+The FHA (Federal Housing Administration) is required to set a single family floor and ceiling loan limit range, which is based on 80% to 150% of the median home prices.
+Mortgaee Letter 2021-28

-Good news….VA loans in California no longer have a county loan limit for 2021!
-In VA Circular 26-19-30, the VA announced that President Trump signed the Blue Water Navy Vietnam Veterans Act that removes all county loan limits for Veterans
+Good news….VA loans in California no longer have a county loan limit for 2022!
+In 2021, VA Circular 26-19-30, the VA announced that President Trump signed the Blue Water Navy Vietnam Veterans Act that removes all county loan limits for Veterans!

 Loan limits listed below are for 1 unit properties.
 Loan limits for 2-4 units are higher.
 Contact me for details on qualifying and loan limits for 2-4 unit property.